alestic/ec2-consistent-snapshot/README.txt

     automatically using enviroment AWS settings

      ec2-consistent-snapshot --auto-discovery

+    Snapshot with auto discovery and auto freeze, i.e. all mounted volumes are frozen and then snapshotted automatically.

+     ec2-consistent-snapshot --auto-discovery --auto-freeze

     Snapshot four European volumes in a RAID configuration with MySQL, saving the snapshots with a description marking the current time: